AM Herculis

 rooftop_composite

 This past Sunday I went to the SF Moma to see a little bit of art.
 I really was planning on quickly walking through and then spending a couple hours sitting outside at the cafe reading a book with my girlfriend.
-However, once we got to the museum we saw that the cafe was closed and were a little disappointed.
+However, once we got to the museum we saw that the cafe was cLose Weight Exercise/”>Lose Weight Exercised and were a little disappointed.
 Then I remembered that the museum recently complete a new Rooftop Sculpture Garden and we had not seen it yet.

 I think I can say that we were both happily surprised at how well done and welcoming the roof top area felt!
 It is a nice addition to the museum, with two outdoor areas for sculpture and a well sized inner space that is open to the outer courtyards through sliding glass walls that were all the way open when we were there.
 The other good surprise was that the new addition also included a small coffee bar up there as well!
 I will definitely remember this small comfortable spot in the city for my days off.
 It is a perfect place to see some art, drink a coffee, read a book, journal and relax, plus they are serving Blue Bottle Coffee.
 Perfect.